 Lesson type: Combined lesson

-Equipment required for the lesson:
+Equipment needed for the lesson:

 Projector, interactive whiteboard, presentation.